joshkorf08/Bootstrap-Portfolio/README.md

 - A rewoking of my portfolio page to better suite the needs of this site.
 It now features screen shots of projects that I have completed, and one that I will continue developing with my group memebers.

 - Portfolio now has been updated to use react app.

+CD into src folder and npm start.
+Runs on local jhost 3000 now.